Reinforcement Learning of Self Enhancing Camera Image and Signal Processing: Appendix

 \paragraph{Iterative Image Enhancement Improvement Framework using our RSE-RL network}

 We also present how the images are recursively self-enhanced in the reinforcement learning framework in Figure \ref{fig:recursive}.
-The resulting images over CelebA dataset has shown us a improvement using RL backbone.
-Without a RL training, our VAE performance yield at a local minimum while the weight updating under feedback control gives us a closer to optimal result.
-We would also justify that, based on our observation, random initialization of the entire scheme would yield a much more slower convergence rate and an extreme low-PSNR local minimun, and thereby the pretrained network parameter initialization is crucial for generating high-quality enhanced images.
+The resulting images over the CelebA dataset have shown us an improvement using the RL backbone.
+Without RL training, our VAE performance yield at a local minimum while the weight updating under feedback control gives us closer to the optimal result.
+We would also justify that, based on our observation, random initialization of the entire scheme would yield a much slower convergence rate and an extreme low-PSNR local minimum, and thereby the pre-trained network parameter initialization is crucial for generating high-quality enhanced images.

 \paragraph{Justification of Removing Block Artifacts}

 There might be the case where our filter generates patch-based enhancement result locally while ignoring the neighboring patches.
 The one-to-one correspondence from noisy patches to clean patches might cause additional block artifacts, as stated earlier in Section 3.
 We propose the post processing using overlapping patch smoothing, or additional deblocking algorithm to correct the newly introduced artifacts.
 Below we show an ablation study under the influence of overlapping patch selections and the use of deblocking artifacts.